danilofeijo/cypress-lab/README.md

 # cypress-lab
 ![Icon laboratory][lab-icon]

-A test automation setup example that you can apply in the real world.
+A test automation setup model that you can apply in the real world.

 ## Features
 ### Test suite